Connect with 2 billion WhatsApp users via messages and templates.

 check the messaging logs in your Twilio dashboard (see screenshot below): select your phone number from the phone numbers list, click on the Messaging Logs tab, and select Incoming from the dropdown.
 The error codes from the logs are precious hints of API errors' causes.

-Once the conversation has been successfully created, you will be able to send messages through the Messages endpoint.
+Once a conversation has been successfully created, you will be able to send messages through the Messages endpoint.

 Send messages to your Airy Core instance from different sources through the Messages endpoint